stacks-network/docs/src/pages/core/smart/tutorial.md

 ## Access the Explorer Sandbox

+> This tutorial uses a developer preview release of the [Stacks 2.0 Explorer](https://testnet-explorer.blockstack.org/).
+> Please feel free to report issues or request enhancements on the [blockstack/explorer](https://github.com/blockstack/explorer/issues/new)
+> repository.
+>
+> For more details about this release, see the [Explore the Stacks 2.0 Testnet](https://forum.blockstack.org/t/explore-the-stacks-2-0-testnet-with-the-new-explorer-developer-preview/10889)
+> post in the Blockstack forums.
+>
-{% include note.html content="<p>This tutorial uses a developer preview release of the <a href='https://testnet-explorer.blockstack.org/'>Stacks 2.0 Explorer</a>.
-Please feel free to report issues or request enhancements on the <a href='https://github.com/blockstack/explorer/issues/new'>blockstack/explorer</a> repository.
-For more details about this release, see the <a href='https://forum.blockstack.org/t/explore-the-stacks-2-0-testnet-with-the-new-explorer-developer-preview/10889'>Explore the Stacks 2.0 Testnet</a> post in the Blockstack forums.</p><p>If you encounter trouble using the Explorer Sandbox, try falling back to <a href='#get-familiar-with-cli-optional'>the CLI instructions at the end of this page</a>.</p>" %}
+> If you encounter trouble using the Explorer Sandbox, try falling back to [the CLI instructions at the end of this page](#get-familiar-with-cli-optional).

 Open up the [Stacks 2.0 Explorer Sandbox view](https://testnet-explorer.blockstack.org/sandbox).
 The Explorer Sandbox is a web-enabled view of the Testnet blockchain, and has tools for validating contracts, testing out transactions, and generating Testnet STX tokens.
 Here, we will run the code from `hello-world` right in the browser and create blockchain transactions right in the browser.